Why Buy stock in Royal Caribbean Group (RCL)?

 Royal Caribbean Group (RCL) estimates and forecasts

 Figures show that Royal Caribbean Group shares have underperformed across the wider relevant industry.
-The company’s shares have lost -45.88% over the past 6 months, with this year growth rate of -278.2%, compared to -31.6% for the industry.
+The company’s shares have lost -28.05% over the past 6 months.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are -220.4% and -441.5% for the next quarter.
 Revenue growth from the last financial year stood is estimated to be -77%.

 9 analysts offering their estimates for the company have set an average revenue estimate of $21.76 Million for the current quarter.
 9 have an estimated revenue figure of $179.38 Million for the next quarter concluding in December 01, 2020.
 Year-ago sales stood $3.19 Billion and $2.52 Billion respectively for this quarter and the next, and analysts expect sales will grow by -99.3% for the current quarter and -92.9% for the next.